 6 Must-Have Skills To be a virtual assistant

 People believe that being a virtual assistant is easy, cause it does not require any professional degree like an MBA but that’s far from the truth.

 If you have a professional degree, don’t expect to excel in this field from the get-go.

 The great thing is that anyone can learn these skills and improve their VA skills.
-So here are 6 Must have skills to be a virtual assistant.
+So here are 6 Must have the skills to be a virtual assistant.

 1. Data Entry Processing Skills

-You know that data entry will be part of your job, work hard towards improving your data processing skills.
+You know that data entry will be part of your job, so work hard towards improving your data processing skills.

 Writing 100 words per minute doesn’t mean you’re awesome if the data is only 70% accurate.

 Businesses rely on the information you provide, and if your intel is inaccurate, you might as well leave the job and work on this skill before your client leaves you.

 2. Communication (Oral + Written)